North Korea's Kim vows to be ready for confrontation with US - WTMJ

 In March, Kim’s military performed its first short-range ballistic missile tests in a year.
 But North Korea still maintains a moratorium on long-range missile and nuclear tests in an indication that Kim still wants to keep prospects for diplomacy alive.

-Kwak Gil Sup, head of One Korea Center, a website specializing in North Korea affairs, wrote on Facebook that Kim’s statement suggested he’s taking a two-track approach of bolstering military capability and preparing for talks.
-But he said Kim will more likely focus on boosting military strength and repeating his demand for the U.S. to withdraw its policy.

-Kim said last week must stay on high alert “to fulfill its noble mission and duty of firmly defending the sovereignty and security of the country.”
+Kim said last week North Korea’s military must stay on high alert to defend national security.

 Analyst Cheong Seong-Chang at the private Sejong Institute in South Korea said North Korea will still likely return to talks but it won’t accept a call for immediate, complete denuclearization.
 He said North Korea may accede to a proposal to freeze its atomic program and partially reduce its nuclear arsenal in phased steps if the Biden administration relaxes sanctions and suspend its regular military drills with South Korea.